 How to diminish the risk factors and reduce the risk of developing dementia.

-There are over 400 different types of dementia.
+There are many forms of dementia.
 The most common types are Alzheimer’s disease and vascular dementia.
 Dementia is most likely to develop in older people over 65 but can occur at a younger age.
 People with Down syndrome are more likely to develop dementia as they get older, particularly Alzheimer’s disease.
 Most dementias are progressive and a person’s function generally declines over time.

 Some of the most common types of dementia are: